aligent/CacheObserver/readme.md

 Aligent CacheObserver Extension
 ===============================
+** WARNING ** v2.0 is under heavy development and not ready for use.
+Please use master.

 Magento extension to add cache keys and tags to blocks that are not cached by default.

 Facts